shadow/shadow/docs/Developer-Notes.md

 ## Debugging

-To add extra debugging information and messages, add the `-g` flag when building Shadow.
+When debugging, it will be helpful to use the Shadow option `--cpu-threshold=-1`.
+It disable the automatic virtual CPU delay measurement feature.
+This feature may introduce non-deterministic behaviors, even when running the exact same experiment twice, by the re-ordering of events that occurs due to how the kernel schedules the physical CPU of the experiment machine.
+Disabling the feature with the above option will ensure a deterministic experiment, making debugging easier.
+(See [this issue](https://github.com/shadow/shadow/issues/45))

+Build Shadow with debugging symbols by using the `-g` flag.
 See the help menu with `python setup.py build --help`.

 You will need to set `LD_PRELOAD` when running in gdb.
 Its value should contain a colon separated list of every 'preload' library (generally prefixed with `libshadow-preload` and installed to `~/.shadow/lib`):
 ```